 Read our article where you’ll find our guide on how to reach less crowded places and visit Petra in 2 full days.

 Spend at least 2-3 nights in Wadi Musa.
-This will allow you to visit Petra properly, and to have a place to stay for more than one night during your trip to Jordan.
+This will allow you to visit Petra properly, from above too, and to have a place to stay for more than one night during your trip to Jordan.
 We stayed 4 nights at centrally located Sunset Hotel Wadi Musa, a short walk from the Petra Visitor Centre.

 For an even more complete experience in Wadi Musa, consider visiting Little Petra, whose name explains it perfectly: a small Petra to be visited in a few hours.